Traité des Amateurs: La Société des Amateurs

 La Société des Amateurs was a group of an unknown number of chess masters and players at the Café de la Régence in Paris and authors of the Traité des Amateurs.
 Only four masters of the group (who were considered the strongest) are known: Bernard, Carlier, Leger and Verdoni.
 Apart from Verdoni (who is the only one of the Amateurs with his own entry in the Oxford Companion to Chess), not very much is known about the lives of these masters.
-Their first names, places and dates of birth or death are generally unknown (although Verdoni's death year is known).
-However, they appear periodically in the chess literature of the time and consequently it is possible to provide some details on their lives and playing styles.
+Their first names and places and dates of birth or death are generally unknown (although Verdoni's death year is known).
+However, they appear periodically in the chess literature of the time, and consequently it is possible to provide some details on their lives and playing styles.
 Concerning their games, several of Verdoni's games are known, while only one game of Bernard and Carlier playing together and winning against Philidor (who gives to them the advantage of Pawn and Move) survives.
-Verdoni, Bernard, Carlier and Leger, although not approaching Philidor's level, were considered the best in the world in the years following his death; directly or indirectly (since Verdoni moved to London after the publication of Traité), they have disputed each other for the title of Philidor's successor.
-Since there are no records of their games, it is impossible to assess the relative strengths of each player.
+Verdoni, Bernard, Carlier and Leger, although not approaching Philidor's level, were considered the best in the world in the years following his death.

+Directly or indirectly (since Verdoni moved to London after the publication of Traité), they competed with each other for the title of Philidor's successor.
+No records of their games survive, so it is impossible to assess the relative strengths of each player.
 Deschapelles, however, reported that Philidor classed Legalle as a player equal to himself, Verdoni as one to receive pawn for the move, and Bernard and Carlier as P and move players.